PieterVanPoyer/fullstack-dropzone/dropzone-frontend/README.md

 - You have to provide the handlers for uploading, downloading, deleting yourself offcourse.
 So, there are no strings attached to any backend technology.
 - The dropzone can be populated with current state.
 It can be used for a readonly file output object.
+- i18n: you can add custom labels, or translate labels with the i18n dropzone resource.
 - The current setup needs a scss compilation step.

 ![dropzone-example-giffy](https://github.com/PieterVanPoyer/fullstack-dropzone/blob/master/dropzone-frontend/readme/dropzone-example.gif?raw=true)